 All applicants are advised to read the Guidance Notes for Applicants .

-Results of first round applications for WTMSS will be communicated through email by the end of April 2020.
+Results of the WTMSS competition will be communicated through email in July 2021.

 Please do not contact the Doctoral College before this date to enquire about results.

 Please note: The University's financial support arrangements are specific to a student's academic year of entry.
-Continuing, transferring or repeating students who started a course of study with the University prior to academic year 2020/2021 are not eligible for this scholarship .In addition, WTMSS scholarships cannot be deferred, awarded scholarships must begin in October 2020.
+Continuing, transferring or repeating students who started a course of study with the University prior to academic year 2021/2022 are not eligible for this scholarship.